nevinBoyd/flask-iam-putting-it-all-together-lab/README.md

 CodeGrade will use the same test suite as the test suite included.

 Once all tests are passing, commit and push your work using `git` to submit to CodeGrade through Canvas.

+---

+## Developer Notes

+- Added SQLAlchemy relationship using `back_populates` to avoid duplicate backref
+- Implemented attribute validation on `Recipe`:
+  - `title`: must be present
+  - `instructions`: must be >= 50 characters
+- Updated `/recipes` POST to catch validation errors and return `422`
+- Limited recipe access to logged-in user only